Nintendo Switch 2: Distribution

 As with its predecessor, games for Switch 2 can be obtained in physical and digital formats, with physically distributed games being stored on proprietary Game Cards that share a similar form factor with those used on the first-generation Switch.
-Game Cards for Switch 2 games are colored in red to differentiate them from those released for the first-generation Switch (dark grey).
+Game Cards for Switch 2 games are colored in red to differentiate them from those released for the first-generation Switch, which are grey.
 Like Switch game cards, Switch 2 game cards are coated in a non-toxic bitterant to prevent children from trying to eat them.

 Beginning on Switch 2, the physical release of some games may ship with Game Cards that only contain a digital license and no game data ("Game-Key Card"); when inserted, the game's files will be downloaded to the console.
 Unlike digital purchases, the Game Card must still be inserted to launch the game.
 Game-Key Cards are an evolution of a similar practice that was used by some third-party Switch games, which only contain a portion of the game's data on their cards due to file size constraints, and similarly required downloading the remainder of the data.
 Nintendo said that the introduction of game-key cards was to help future-proof the Switch 2 for many years, as that games keep growing larger and surpass the storage limit of game cards, using game-key cards still allows such games to be sold through retail in addition to digital distribution.
 Games that come on a Game-Key Card are not locked to a Nintendo account.

+Nintendo released some original Switch games for the Switch 2 as "Switch 2 Editions", with improvements such as improved resolution, increased frame rates, decreased loading times or Joy-Con 2 mouse support.
+While Switch 2 editions can be played on the original Switch, the improvements are only implemented when played on a Switch 2.